 Newport, RI – The 15th annual Doris Duke Historic Preservation Awards will recognize two recent projects for their contributions to preserving Newport’s architectural heritage and historic character.
 The awards will be presented at a celebration, both virtually and in-person, on Friday, September 10, 2021.

 The Doris Duke Preservation Awards are a collaboration of the Newport Restoration Foundation (NRF) and the City of Newport.
 The awards recognize and celebrate preservation, restoration, and rehabilitation projects that help to protect the historic sites, landscapes, and overall character of Aquidneck Island.
 The award winners were chosen by a jury comprised of representatives from the Newport Restoration Foundation, the City of Newport, and individuals involved in historic preservation at the local and state levels.

 This year, NRF recognizes the following projects:

-Since its inception 14 years ago, the Doris Duke Historic Preservation Awards have raised nearly half a million dollars to support historic preservation in Newport.
+Since its inception 15 years ago, the Doris Duke Historic Preservation Awards have raised over $650,000 to support historic preservation in Newport.
 This signature celebration recognizes members of our community who have embodied Doris Duke’s vision of protecting Newport’s architectural heritage and who have made significant contributions to the preservation, restoration, and rehabilitation of historic structures and landscapes.
 The Awards, which provide support to NRF’s continued efforts in advancing historic preservation activities, are named in her honor.

-Sponsorship opportunities are now available for individuals and organizations to lend support to this important annual fundraiser for NRF.
-Each level of support includes exclusive opportunities and perks like special experiences, museum tickets, swag bags, and much more.
-Visit newportrestoration.org/DDPA to learn more about sponsorship and how to join the virtual celebration on Friday, September 11.
+Sponsorship opportunities are now available for individuals and organizations to lend support to this event, which is NRF’s largest annual fundraiser.
+Each level of support includes exclusive opportunities and perks like special experiences, museum tickets, and much more.
+Visit newportrestoration.org/DDPA to learn more about sponsorship and how to join the celebration on Friday, September 10.